-- This chapter is called Kinda Mean what could that be about? • - What does 'mean' mean?
-What sorts of things are 'mean' things to do? - Do you think Allen might be going to be a bit mean?
+- This chapter is called Kinda Mean what could that be about? - Do you think Allen might be going to be a bit mean?

 The group listens to the narrator read the third chapter of The Allen Adventure.
 Invite children to participate at the relevant places.